microprediction/microprediction/docs/README.md

 See [make-predictions](https://microprediction.github.io/make-predictions.html) for more details and examples.
 '

-### Help
+### Help getting started

-To get you over bumps getting started, there is a slack channel and a weekly informal Google Meet, Friday's noon EST. See [get-help](https://microprediction.github.io/get-help.html).
+There is a slack channel and a weekly informal Google Meet, Friday's noon EST. See [get-help](https://microprediction.github.io/get-help.html).

-### Write Keys
+### Write keys

 Beyond the mere reading of data, interaction with the microprediction system requires a WRITE_KEY.
-You can create one yourself using
+You can create one yourself by openning [New_key](https://github.com/microprediction/microprediction/blob/master/notebook_examples/New_Key.ipynb) in colab and letting it run for an hour or so.

-### Data
+### Time-series data

 Just want free fresh data for time-series research?
-You can download the recent history of die rolls from [csv.microprediction.org/lagged?name=die.json](https://csv.microprediction.org/lagged?name=die.json), but see [get-data](https://microprediction.github.io/get-data.html) for other ways, such as direct use of the API or Python client.
+You can download the recent history of die rolls (say) from [csv.microprediction.org/lagged?name=die.json](https://csv.microprediction.org/lagged?name=die.json), but see [get-data](https://microprediction.github.io/get-data.html) for other ways, such as direct use of the API or Python client.